MathWebSearch/mwsapi/README.md

 The second index is called tema-segments and contains a list of known segments as well as their hashes.
 As a hash implementation we use SHA256.

-### TemaSearch Query
+### Elasticsearch Query

-The program in `cmd/temaquery` can run queries against the elasticsearch part of Temasearch.
+The program in `cmd/elasticquery` can run queries against the elasticsearch part of Temasearch.
 Queries are defined by the [Query Struct](tema/query/main.go) and consist of two parameters:

 - Some text to search the index for
 - A list of mathwebsearch ids that were found by normal MathWebSearch

 A query may have both text and ids to search for, but it must not be empty.
-These can be provided to `temaquery` using the `text` and `ids` parameters.
+These can be provided to `elasticquery` using the `text` and `ids` parameters.
 For example:

-`./temaquery -text "Hello" -ids 1,2,3`
+`./elasticquery -text "Hello" -ids 1,2,3`

 Normal results are returned as JSON to STDOUT.
 The results are defined by the [Result Struct](tema/query/main.go).